mfrasca/ecto/guides/howtos/Navigating Relations.md

 ```

 This approach contains a complete select fragment, and this is very questionable for at least
 two reasons.
-For one, being a complete fragment, it means more assumptions on the SQL back
+For one, if we write a complete SQL statement in a fragment, we are hard-coding
+our assumptions on the syntax of the SQL back end.
+Next, our fragment executes that select
-end.
-Next, it executes that select statement for each plant, the loop being hidden in SQL.
+statement for each plant, the loop being hidden in SQL.

 The `Ecto.Query.from/2` function offers a `subquery` option, which could help us addressing the
 above first point of criticism, but in fact a far better approach, addressing both points,